Applications for our Trainee Solicitor Programmes for 2024 & 2025 are now closed.

 Laura has been with Myerson for 14 years since her training contract in 2007.

 We have collated our responses to some of the most frequently asked questions we receive from candidates.
-If we have been unable to answer your question in the FAQs section, please do not hesitate to contact our In-House Recruiter James Birch at email@example.com
+If we have been unable to answer your question in the FAQs section, please do not hesitate to contact our Talent Acquisition Manager James Birch at firstname.lastname@example.org

 What are the deadlines for applications to the Trainee Solicitor Programme and the Summer Vacation Scheme?

-The closing date for applications to our Trainee Solicitor Programme is 1 July 2022.
-The deadline for applications to our Summer Vacation Scheme is 31 May 2022.
+The closing date for applications to both our Summer Vacation Scheme and Trainee Solicitor Programme is 31 May 2023.

 How many Trainee Solicitors do you recruit?

-We typically recruit five Trainees per year.
-In this recruitment year we are looking for Trainees to join our 2023 and 2024 programmes.
+We typically recruit four Trainees per year.
+In this recruitment year, we are looking for Trainees to join our 2024 and 2025 programmes.

 Do you prefer to recruit candidates with a law degree?

 We recruit Trainees from a variety of backgrounds with a mix of both law and non-law degrees.
-For those wishing to join us under the new SQE route, we would ask that you have a law degree or have completed a law conversion course.
+For those wishing to join us under the new SQE route, we would ask that you have a law degree or have completed a law conversion course and have passed their SQE1 examinations.

 Will you consider candidates opting for the SQE route rather than the LPC route?